Rhode Island School Counselor Association Bylaws

-The name of the Association shall be the Rhode Island School Counselor Association (RISCA).
-RISCA is a state division of the American School Counselor Association (ASCA) and is organized in accordance with the Articles and Bylaws of the American School Counselor Association (ASCA).
+The name of the Association shall be the Rhode Island School Counselor Association, Inc. (RISCA).
+RISCA is a state division of the American School Counselor Association (ASCA) and is organized in accordance with the Articles and By-laws of the American School Counselor Association (ASCA).

 Article I, Section 2.
 Mission

 The mission of the Rhode Island School Counselor Association is to promote excellence in the profession of school counseling and the academic, college & career ready, and social & emotional development of all students.